-The Best Hotels In Zanzibar
+The Best Zanzibar Hotels

 The Residence Zanzibar

-Each villa has a spacious bathroom with an indoor and outdoor shower, bathtub, and his and hers sinks.
-The bedroom in the villa features a king sized four poster bed that faces sliding glass doors that reveal a private patio.
-The highlight of the room lies on the patio, each villa comes with a beautiful glass tiled private pool.
+Each villa has a spacious bathroom with an indoor and outdoor shower, bathtub, and double vanity.
+The bedroom in the villa features a king-sized four-poster bed that faces sliding glass doors that reveal a private patio.
+The room’s highlight lies on the patio; each villa comes with a beautiful glass-tiled private pool.
 The pools at The Residence Zanzibar truly sparkle.

 The sparkling water of the massive infinity pool comes to a dramatic end with glass walls providing light and views out to the private beach.
-This is where we passed our time – poolside with a good book and waiting for a singing attendant to deliver us ice cream everyday.
+This is where we passed our time – poolside with a good book and waiting for a singing attendant to deliver us ice cream every day.

-We started to feel a little too relaxed, so we took to the water with the resorts paddle boards and some snorkel gear.
-We found plenty of activities on the resort to keep ourselves entertained between birding, biking, swimming, water sports, and billiards.
+We started to feel a little too relaxed, so we took to the water with the resort’s paddleboards and some snorkel gear.
+We found plenty of activities at the resort to keep ourselves entertained, between birding, biking, swimming, water sports, and billiards.

 Park Hyatt Zanzibar

-The Park Hyatt Zanzibar is an exquisite hotel delivered in a way only capable of a Park Hyatt and is easily one of the top 10 hotels in Zanzibar.
-The hotel finds a perfect balance between the brands signature look and the former palace that the main building now occupies.
+The Park Hyatt Zanzibar is an exquisite hotel delivered in a way only capable of a Park Hyatt and is easily one of the best hotels in Zanzibar.
+The hotel finds a perfect balance between the brand’s signature look and the former palace that the main building now occupies.

-The beds are heavenly, the robes are fresh, and a TV is literally built over the bathtub.
+The beds are heavenly, the robes are fresh, and a TV is built over the bathtub.
 The room’s private balconies are a splendid way to soak up afternoons sipping on espresso from the in-room Nespresso machine.
 The rooms at the Park Hyatt are the most comfortable on Zanzibar.

 The Park Hyatt Highlights for us: Park Hyatt brand, balcony, fitness center, beautiful room, fast WiFi, comfort, and location.

 The hotel has eleven rooms that are all individually decorated and named accordingly.
-Our room was Semele, a room too beautiful for her own good covered with pastel blue walls, stained windows, and ceiling to floor burgundy curtains.
+Our room was Semele, a room too beautiful for her own good, covered with pastel blue walls, stained windows, and ceiling-to-floor burgundy curtains.

-Diners revel in the open air restaurant while the head chef prepares the majority of meals in a blaze of smoke on a charcoal grill.
-We couldn’t resist and went with their seafood platter a mix of fresh lobster, prawns, and barracuda – delicious.
+Diners revel in the open-air restaurant while the head chef prepares most meals in a blaze of smoke on a charcoal grill.
+We couldn’t resist and went delicious with their seafood platter, a mix of fresh lobster, prawns, and barracuda.